-Project Scorpio vs. PlayStation 4 Pro: Clash of the Titans
+Xbox One X vs. PlayStation 4 Pro: Clash of the Titans

 |3.5 out of 5 stars

-Hardware and Performance
+Hardware and performance

-Under the hood, the most stark differences between the PS4 Pro and Project Scorpio are in their memory and GPUs.
-Scorpio’s GPU clocks in at an impressive 6 teraflops, with 40 customized compute units at 1172MHz, greater than the PS4 Pro’s 4.2 teraflops, with 36 improved GCN compute units at 911MHz.
-In terms of raw power that makes the Scorpio more comparable to PC GPUs like the Radeon RX 480.
-Memory is also significantly boosted at 12GB of GDDR5 RAM vs. the PS4 Pro’s 8GB, pushing the Scorpio’s memory bandwidth up to 326GB/s over 218GB/s on the Pro.
-The difference in CPU power is much narrower, but the customized Jaguar cores in the Scorpio may squeeze out better performance in testing.
+Under the hood, the most stark differences between the PS4 Pro and Xbox One X are in their memory and GPUs.
+Xbox One X’s GPU clocks in at an impressive 6 teraflops, with 40 customized compute units at 1,172MHz, greater than the PS4 Pro’s 4.2 teraflops, with 36 improved GCN compute units at 911MHz.
+In terms of raw power that makes the Xbox One X more comparable to PC GPUs like the Radeon RX 480.
+Memory is also significantly boosted at 12GB of GDDR5 RAM vs. the PS4 Pro’s 8GB of DDR5, pushing the Xbox One X’s memory bandwidth up to 326GB/s over 218GB/s on the Pro.
+The difference in CPU power is much narrower, but the customized Jaguar cores in the Xbox One X may squeeze out better performance in testing.

-More: Xbox One S vs. PlayStation 4 (2016): Which mid-generation console upgrade is worth your money?

-With such a gap between in GPU and memory, it’s a safe bet that, all things being equal, third-party cross-platform games should feature more detailed textures on Scorpio than on the PS4 Pro.
+With such a gap between GPU and memory, it’s a safe bet that, all things being equal, third-party cross-platform games should feature more detailed textures on Xbox One X than on the PS4 Pro.

 Resolution

-One of Scorpio’s overarching promises is to run games in 4K resolution at a steady 60 frames per second, which we expect to see showcased in many of Microsoft’s first-party titles.
+One of Xbox One X’s overarching promises is to run games in 4K resolution at a steady 60 frames per second, which we expect to see showcased in many of Microsoft’s first-party titles such as Forza Motrosport 7.
 All Xbox One games, including third-party and those running at 1080p or lower, will purportedly be able to run at native 4K.
 The Pro’s record has been spotty, with developers using techniques like checkerboarding to improve visuals, but not consistently hitting 4K in practice.
-Digital Foundry’s demo included a Forza game running in 4K while using only 65% of the console’s power, suggesting that the hardware is capable of being the first truly 4K console.
+Digital Foundry’s demo included a Forza demo running in 4K while using only 65 percent of the console’s power, suggesting that the hardware is capable of obtaining native 4K with plenty to spare.

-Scorpio will also provide better support for users without 4K televisions.
+Xbox One X will also provide better support for users without 4K televisions.
 Microsoft will require that all games which are natively at higher resolutions use super-sampling with 1080p displays.
 This means regular HD televisions will get richer images than with a standard Xbox One.
 Support for this feature has been inconsistent with the PS4 Pro, even in first-party titles, such as The Last Guardian.

-Note: Update: After Microsoft’s E3 2017 conference, we went back through and revised sections with new information on the Xbox One X. We added additional spec comparisons, a price section, and a winner for each section.
+With that being said, at least as promised, the Xbox One X will outperform the PS4 Pro in terms of resolution and frames per second.